The Best Street Food in Buenos Aires for a True Local Taste

 If there’s one sandwich that defines Argentine street food, it’s the choripán.
 A chorizo sausage, grilled until smoky and juicy, tucked into crusty bread and topped with chimichurri or salsa criolla.
 You’ll find it at markets, street fairs, and especially outside soccer stadiums.
 Eating one after a match is almost as important as cheering during the game.
 It’s messy, flavorful, and 100% Argentina.

 Despite the Italian name, the milanesa has become one of Argentina’s most beloved staples.
-Breaded beef or chicken, fried crisp, and stuffed between two pieces of bread with lettuce, tomato, and sometimes ham, cheese, or egg.
-Everyone calls it a sánguche de milanesa — a very Argentine twist on the word “sandwich” that locals turned into their own.
+It features a thin slice of beef or chicken, breaded and fried to golden perfection, stuffed into bread with lettuce, tomato, and sometimes ham, cheese, or a fried egg.
 In some provinces, it’s practically an institution.
-In Buenos Aires you’ll spot it in cafés, kiosks, or even on street corners, proving that simple comfort food has its own place in the best street food list.

 The Argentine Experience: a Journey through the Traditional Flavors